donotturnoff/htmlc/README.md

 If `-a` is set, a prompt will be displayed before overwriting a file

 `-e` specifies a regex used to exclude certain files.
 Several regexes can be specified using several `-e`s

+The `CMDDIR` environment variable is made available to any commands executed during compilation.
+This represents the directory that the command itself resides in (determined by `which`), allowing for use of script-relative paths inside a script